dgraph-io/dgraph-docs/content/graphql/schema/graph-links.md

 +++
-title = "Links in the Graph"
-description = "All the data in your app form a GraphQL data graph.
+title = "Links in the GraphQL Graph" description = "All the data in your app form a GraphQL data graph.
 That graph has nodes of particular types and links between the nodes to form the data graph." weight = 4
 [menu.main]
+    name = "Links in the Graph"
     parent = "schema"
 +++